strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 * Delete a directory and its contents `rmdir -rf directory_name`

 List subdirectories `ls -d */`

+#### Practice these commands by following along:
+1. Move to your home directory and print the directory name
+2. List the contents of your home directory and move to a subdirectory
+3. Move back to where you were (home directory) and list all subdirectories
+4. Navigate to a directory several folders deep, then return using the absolute path of your home directory
+5. Create a subdirectory "new_dir" and delete it.
+Check that it's gone by listing the parent directory contents
+6. Create a subdirectory "my_dir" and add files or folders to it, then delete it

 ### Working with Files
 Although files and directories are technically the same thing in \*nix operating systems, some different commands are used for working with files.